 I once bought a policy and failed to notice that it was only medical.
-When I got my iPod stolen at the Pyramids of Giza, I went through the annoying process of getting a “dubious” police report, only to be told afterwards by my insurance company that it wasn’t covered.
+When I got my iPod stolen at the Pyramids of Giza, I went through the annoying process of getting a “dubious” police report, only to be told afterward by my insurance company that it wasn’t covered.
 Wah, wah… (now that I think about it, there’s something about pyramids that gets me in trouble!)

 If it covers your personal possessions, under what circumstances are they covered?
 Will it cover your backpack if it gets stolen on the street while unattended, or if taken from a hostel locker, or lost in transit?
 While the end result is the same –losing your backpack– not all scenarios are equal to the insurance companies and not all of them might be covered.

 Most travel insurance policies won’t cover theft caused by your negligence or by leaving things “unattended”.

 As said before, coverage varies from plan to plan, but these are the most common risks that are covered by most travel insurance policies:

 - Delayed departure and missed connection due to airlines schedule – Gives compensation for any money lost due to a delayed departure that overpasses a given amount of time.

 - Trip cancellation and interruption – If due to unforeseen circumstances you have to cancel your trip early, you will be compensated for any monies lost.